TySP-Dev/Zsh-Functions/README.md

 ---

 > [!IMPORTANT]
-> Both the installer and uninstaller where made for Arch.
+> Both the installer and uninstaller where made for Arch<br>
 > For other distros just add the functions you want to the end of `~/.zshrc`

 ## Features